peopledoc/mlvtools-tutorial/README.md

 **Requirements:**

-Before starting, you must be able to run following commands:
+Before starting, you must be familiar with the following commands:
 - virtualenv or condaenv
 - make
 - git